purplepalmdash/blogsource/src/content/post/2014-07-07-my-translator-in-archlinux-3.markdown

 url: /2014/07/07/my-translator-in-archlinux-3/
 ---

-Using radis for cache the dictionary.
+Using redis for cache the dictionary.

 ```
     # In C, it's simple to use do...while(), but in python, we need to judge the input,